COODHITMAN/COODHITMAN/README.md

-- 👋 Hi, I’m @COODHITMAN
+- 👋 Hi, I’m @blackcood
 - 👀 I’m interested in HACKING
 - 🌱 I’m currently learning IN PREP SCHOOL
 - 💞️ I’m looking to collaborate on HACK